Gilbert Perreault

-Gilbert Perreault (born November 13, 1950) is a Canadian former professional ice hockey centre who played for 17 seasons with the National Hockey League's Buffalo Sabres.
+Gilbert Perreault (born November 13, 1950) is a Canadian former professional ice hockey center who played for 17 seasons with the National Hockey League's Buffalo Sabres.
 He was the first draft pick of the Sabres in their inaugural season in the NHL.
 He is well known as the centre man for the prolific trio of Sabres forwards known as The French Connection.
 The trio helped the Sabres reach the 1975 Stanley Cup Finals.

 He was inducted into the Hockey Hall of Fame in 1990.
-Known for his ability to stickhandle in close quarters, he is regarded as one of the most skillful playmaking centres of all time.
+Known for his ability to stickhandle in close quarters, he is regarded as one of the most skillful playmaking centers of all time.
 In 2017 Perreault was named one of the '100 Greatest NHL Players' in history.

 Perreault was a standout junior hockey player who went on to be selected to nine National Hockey League All-Star Games and two post-season NHL All-Star teams (second team centre), while winning the Calder Memorial Trophy and a Lady Byng Trophy, and being selected to the Hockey Hall of Fame.
 He played his entire 17-year career with the Buffalo Sabres and continues to be the all-time franchise leader in career regular season games played, goals, assists, points, game-winning goals, and shots on goal, serving as the team's captain from 1981 until his retirement in November 1986.
 He led the team to 11 consecutive playoff appearances ending with the 1984–85 season.

 Over the course of his 17-season career he accumulated 512 goals and 814 assists in 1191 games.
 Among his career highlights was the game-winning goal in overtime of the 1978 National Hockey League All-Star Game played at the Buffalo Memorial Auditorium.
 Perreault once totaled seven points in a single game, which remains a Sabres record.
 He also recorded the first power play goal and the first hat trick in the team's history.
 He is the only Buffalo Sabre to wear number 11, with the number being retired in his honor.

 Early life

 Perreault began playing organized hockey at about age six.
 He preferred street hockey to playing on the ice and did not skate until he was eight.
 He began playing minor ice hockey at age nine.
 He played in the 1961, 1962 and 1963 Quebec International Pee-Wee Hockey Tournaments with Victoriaville.
 He left home at the age of 16 to join his first junior hockey team.
 His first year (1966–67) of junior hockey was spent with Thetford Mines in the Quebec Junior A League.
-His teammates included Rick Kehoe and Marc Tardif.
+His teammates included Marc Tardif.
 The team won the league championships.